-If the share price increases to $15, you might decide to buy another 100 shares.
-Now you own 200 shares, but your total investment is $2,500.
+If the share price increases to $15, you might buy another 100 shares.
+Now, you own 200 shares, but your total investment is $2,500.

-The average cost per share is now $12.50 ($2,500 divided by 200), which is higher than your original cost of $10 per share, but lower than the current market price of $15.
+The average cost per share is now $12.50 ($2,500 divided by 200), which is higher than your original cost of $10 per share but lower than the current market price of $15.

 Averaging up can be a good way to lower your overall risk if you believe in a company’s long-term prospects.

 Of course, averaging up also has its risks.
 If the stock falls, you could end up losing money.

 Averaging up is often used by investors following a dollar-cost averaging strategy.
 With this approach, you make regular investments in stock, regardless of the share price.

 Over time, as the share price fluctuates, your average cost per share will become lower and lower.

 You should average up on stocks if you are confident that the stock price will continue to rise due to good business conditions or positive investor sentiment.
 You should perform deep research on the stock to understand if cash flow and earnings will continue to increase in the coming years.